GabrielRavier/CaveStoryRecoded/README.md

 # Cave Story Recoded
 A recode of Cave Story.

 Attempts to have complete 1:1 compatibility to the original game (except for binary compat, that's pretty much impossible).
+This is no longer updated.
+See https://github.com/GabrielRavier/Cave-Story-Engine-2/ for further progress on this.

 ## Build Instructions For Windows